Beta Columbae

 Beta Columbae (β Columbae, abbreviated Beta Col, β Col), officially named Wazn /'wQz@n/, is the second-brightest star in the southern constellation of Columba.
 It has an apparent visual magnitude of 3.1, which is bright enough to be viewed with the naked eye even from an urban location.
 Parallax measurements place it at a distance of about 87.2 ly from the Sun.

+Nomenclature

 Beta Columbae is the star's Bayer designation.
 It has the traditional name Wazn (or Wezn) from the Arabic وزن "weight".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Wazn for this star.

 In Chinese, 子 (Zǐ), meaning Son, refers to an asterism consisting of Beta Columbae and Lambda Columbae.
 Consequently, Beta Columbae itself is known as 子二 (Zǐ èr, the Second Star of Son.)